hematthi/SysSimPyMMEN/docs/source/fitting_systems.rst

 ==========================

 The usage for fitting individual planetary systems can be exactly the same as for fitting a catalog!
-On the :ref:`previous page <usage_basic>`, the inputs ``planet_masses`` and ``planet_semi_a`` could have been either arrays for many planets in an entire catalog, or arrays of just a few planets in a single planetary system.
+On the :ref:`previous page <basic_usage>`, the inputs ``planet_masses`` and ``planet_semi_a`` could have been either arrays for many planets in an entire catalog, or arrays of just a few planets in a single planetary system.
 The following shows an example of fitting three hypothetical planets in the same system:

 .. code-block:: python